 The type of grass you have will also determine when it is too cold to fertilize your lawn.
 But instead of thinking about the air temperature or weather, your focus should be on the soil or ground temperature.
 Furthermore, pay attention to when your type of grasses are active since they will benefit more from fertilizers during that time.

 For instance, if you have cool-season grasses like Fescue, the ideal temperature to be fertilizing is when the soil reaches 50 to 65 degrees Fahrenheit.
-So avoid applying fertilizer when the soil temperature is lower as it is not beneficial and considered too cold.
+So avoid applying fertilizer when the soil temperature is lower as it is not beneficial and is considered too cold.
 On the other hand, warm-season grasses thrive when the soil temperature is between 64 to 110 degrees Fahrenheit.
 The 60s is the minimum temp range for fertilizing such grasses in spring, and anything below would be too cold.

 - Great tool for determining soil temp for early season and transplanting